MeadCo/ScriptX.Print.Client/docs/readme.md

 # ScriptX.Service.Client
-The MeadCo.ScriptX Services project brings control of printing to browser based content in all browsers on all devices with out needing a binary add-on - something that has become persona non-grata due to the abuse of the power they have enabled and power that has been taken by the unscrupulous.
+The MeadCo ScriptX Services project brings control of printing to browser based content in all browsers on all devices with out needing a binary add-on.

 In the binary free environment MeadCo.ScriptX.Client.xxxxx are the javascript libraries for interfacing between the client devices and the server system that provides printing services where-ever that server may be:

 * in the cloud
 * an on-premise server
-* services on the device (PC)
+* services on the device (Windows PC)

 The library has three layers: